maazshaikh1711/SIH2020_PJ234/README.md

 ![d](https://user-images.githubusercontent.com/52784177/94514055-daad8e80-023d-11eb-8395-1ef472e2f191.png)

-I have a different private repository with all commit history, but due to sceurity issue of Google API key, I created this public repository and squashed all the commits into one commit.
+I have a different private repository with all commit history, but due to security issue of Google API key, I created this public repository and squashed all the commits into one commit.